vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 a few times a year, that is unreasonably effective at winning the perception game.

-### Can magic actually be done by mere mortals?
+### It is possible to improve on reliability and positive affect controlling for one's overall knowledge and skills (central claim 1) aka mere mortals can do magic

-One pushback to the idea of magic is that being able to do magic requires a crazy high level of skill, acquiring which is very hard to begin with, so magic isn't unreasonably effective.
+One pushback to the idea of magic is that being able to do magic requires a crazy high level of skill, acquiring which is very hard to begin with, so magic isn't an accessible strategy in the first place.

 This is probably true in many cases, but I also think that there are other cases where magic can be achieved by just persisting on a